 Theatrical events coming soon at the Pump House…

-While we are unable to open our doors, we and our creative Pump House community of artists and organisations are carrying on some activities online.
+While we are unable to fully open our doors, we and our creative Pump House community of artists and organisations are carrying on some activities with social distancing and online.
 Watch out for details about upcoming masterclasses, workshops and events.

 As the situation progresses and we get past the initial lockdown, we will also offer ways that you can enjoy art, shows, clubs and events safely either onsite or online through live broadcasts.

 Please help The Pump House continue through and beyond Covid-19

 The Pump House Theatre and Arts Centre has been running for over 46 years and there have been so much incredible Art, Music Dance and Drama to ooze out of this old Pumping Station over that time.
 This year alone we have had over 20,000 people from all ages and backgrounds step over the threshold to either entertain or be entertained.
 The biggest story however is that all of this is run by volunteers – over 1500 per year which is remarkable.
 This is truly a community theatre and arts centre and if you were to start this from scratch it would be very hard to recreate this incredible community place.